dusanmlynarcikdev/pro-plan-api/README.md

 └──────────────┘      └──────────────┘       └────────┘
 ```

-## Main highlights
+## Main Highlights

 ✔️ **Fast and modern stack (Python, FastAPI)**
 ✔️ **Simple to integrate and use**
 ✔️ **Production-ready Docker image for amd64 and arm64**
 ✔️ **Deployable in minutes**

-## Why use Pro Plan API?
+## Why Use Pro Plan API?

-- Skip the Stripe integration complexity
+- Removes the need to implement Stripe
-- Save development time and effort
+- Saves development time and effort
+- Ensures a correct Stripe integration
-- Focus on your core product
+- Lets you focus on your core product
-- Ship your product faster
+- Helps you ship your product faster

 ## Features

 - Creates Stripe Checkout and Billing Portal sessions
 - Synchronizes subscription access via Stripe webhooks
+- Supports trials, subscription pauses, and grace periods
+- Returns subscription data for your UI
-- Manages customers using your own external IDs
+- Identifies customers by your own external IDs
-- Does not store any customer data
+- Does not store customer data

+## Limitations

+- Automatically synchronizes only subscriptions created through checkouts initiated via Pro Plan API
+- Other subscriptions require manual setup for synchronization
+- Supports only one subscription with a single price per customer
+- Does not support more complex billing models, such as usage-based pricing
+- Currently supports only PostgreSQL

 ---